Top things to know:

-- Avoid binding while working out.
-This is when you need to breathe deeply, move freely, and you are more likely to be sweating.
-If you want to flatten your chest while exercising, try to find a sports bra that has this effect.
+While physical movement might exacerbate some individuals’ dysphoria, exercising is when you need to breathe deeply, move freely, and you are more likely to be sweating.
+If you still want to flatten your chest while exercising, search for a sports bra that has this effect.

-- Planning top surgery?
-Bind less.
-If you plan on having top surgery, don’t bind as as often, as this can affect your skin's’ elasticity and have surgical impacts (4,5).
+If you plan on having top surgery (a procedure to reduce or remove breast tissue), it’s best not to bind as often, as this can affect your skin's elasticity and have surgical impacts (4,5).
 Some FtM (Female to Male transgender) mastectomy researchers feel that longterm binding may cause a decrease in skin quality, specifically elasticity, which can actually make performing a mastectomy more complex (5).

-Much more research about the health and needs of transgender men and genderfluid people is needed.
+Much more research about the health and needs of transgender men, non-binary, and genderfluid people is needed.
 These populations have different healthcare needs, and everyone deserves access to adequate and personalized healthcare.

 If you’re experiencing any negative symptoms related to binding, we recommend that you see a healthcare provider.

 Check out our guide to how to find a trans-friendly OB/GYN.
 We’ve also written about gender dysphoria, how testosterone affects your period, and trans, nonbinary, and genderqueer people’s experiences of birth control.